SalahZITOUNI/java-interview-particeep/README.md

 </project>
 ```

-# Modification of the code :
+# Code Modifications :
 In order to complete the assignement i modified the the codes provided and i tested and my code passed all the tests.
 you can find the code the repository.

-1. ** Modification on async : **
+1. ** Async Modifications : **
-In order to realise the fonction of the class AsyncTest , we made the following modification on the original code :
+The AsyncTest class required updates to fulfill its intended functionality.
+The modifications include implementing asynchronous operations for retrieving CEO and Enterprise details:

 ```bash
   public static CompletableFuture<Option<Ceo>> getCeoById(String ceoId) {